You found it. Welcome to the ultimate survival library for preppers.

 You should get the books you want.
 And we recommend you get the books that you need the most, depending on the specific events you should be prepared for.
 The emergencies, disasters, and tragedies that may have happened to you previously.
 Make sure they don’t happen again.

 Did this list help you?
-And what category do you think will benefit you the most and why?
+What category do you think will benefit you the most and why?
 Let us know below in the comments.